Power Slap

+Power Slap is an American slap fighting promotion company owned by Dana White, the chief executive officer of the Ultimate Fighting Championship (UFC).

-Power Slap, also known as Power Slap: Road to the Title, is a 2023 American television show originally broadcast by the TBS network, and currently on Rumble.
-Contestants on the show slap each other in the face in order to win the "Power Slap League" tournament.
-The show's first season consisted of 8 pre-recorded episodes and was followed by a live event that aired exclusively on Rumble.
+Power Slap first gained notoriety by producing a reality television show titled Power Slap: Road to the Title, originally broadcast by the TBS network in the United States and on Rumble internationally.
+Contestants on the show slapped each other in the face to win the "Power Slap League" tournament.
+The show's first season consisted of 8 pre-recorded episodes and was followed by the Power Slap 1 live event that aired exclusively on Rumble.

-The show is produced by Ultimate Fighting Championship (UFC) president Dana White.
+The show was executive produced by Power Slap's owner Dana White.
 The show was due to premiere on January 11, 2023, but was delayed a week after White was filmed slapping his wife in a Mexican nightclub at a New Year's Eve party.